brbuxton/fdm-commit/README.md

 updates to your FDM.
 It checks to make certain that there are no other pending changes to the configuration.
 If there are additional changes or any errors, the script sends notification with a Webex Teams message.

-The script was tested with FTD 6.6, but should also work with some previous versions.
+The script was tested with FTD 6.5 and newer, but should also work with some previous versions.
 If you are able to test on previous versions, I will gladly credit you as a contributor.

 I set this script to run once daily after the FDM update task has completed via a cron job on a Pi.
 It is still early